Skip to content

 Dr Anna Kemp-Casey

-Dr Anna Kemp-Casey is a Research Fellow in the Medicines and Device Surveillance Centre for Research Excellence at the University of South Australia and an Adjunct Research Fellow with the Centre for Health Services Research at The University of Western Australia.
+Dr Anna Kemp-Casey is a Research Fellow in the School of Pharmacy and Biomedical Sciences at Adelaide University and an adjunct with The University of Western Australia and University of Wollongong.

-Anna is a former member of the Drug Utilisation Subcommittee of the Pharmaceutical Benefits Advisory Committee and a co-founder of Medicines Use Research Australia.
+Anna is a former member of the Drug Utilisation Subcommittee of the Pharmaceutical Benefits Advisory Committee.

 Contact us

-If you have any questions about Sax Institute events, contact us at communications@saxinstitute.org.au.
+If you have any questions about Sax Institute training events, contact us at training@saxinstitute.org.au.

 Contact us